Electrical Panel Upgrades

 Electrical box regulations now require they be attached outside of the home.
 In a fire, firefighters can turn off the home’s electricity safely and quickly from the exterior.
 Homes more than 12 – 15 years old may still have indoor boxes.
 Moving a panel outside could be necessary and add to the cost of the project.

 Speedy Electric & AC services Arlington, Duncanville, Midlothian, Cedar Hill, Red Oak, Waxahachie, Mansfield, Grand Prairie, and the entire Dallas – Fort Worth Metroplex.
-Call us today at 972-775-6686 to schedule an appointment!
+Call us today at 972-775-6686 to schedule an appointment for electrical panel upgrades!